Prompting tips

 * **Pass natural, well-punctuated text.** Full sentences with normal capitalization and punctuation produce the best pacing and intonation.
 End each transcript with terminal punctuation (`.`, `?`, `!`).

-* **Pass numbers, dates, times, and common acronyms in conventional written form** unless you have a specific reason to override.
-The list below is **example shapes to put in the transcript** (or to instruct your model to output)—not shorthand for "ignore formatting."
-With typical text normalization enabled, Sonic maps these patterns to natural speech for most inputs:
+* **Pass numbers, currency, dates, and common acronyms in conventional written form.** Sonic maps these patterns to natural speech for most inputs:

 * Large numbers like `1,234,567`